rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/swapfile.png" width=950>

-After all library installed, is time to see the temperature graph in the big monitor.
+After all library installed, is time to see the plot temperature in the big monitor.

 Download the folder MZDPI and all files from codes section.
 Keep the same file organization.
-Create a folder colled Raspberry and place all inside.
-You will have somthing like this:
+Create a folder called Raspberry and place all inside.
+You will have something like this:

 <img src="picture/file_organization.png" width=950>

-If all is ok until this point we can run the temperature plot, do the next steps:
+If all is ok until this point we can run the main code, do the next steps:

 change directory:
 ````sh